 When you create a client persona, you are creating a detailed representation or composite of your ideal client.
 The client persona then becomes your narrative framework that will guide you in all your messaging, marketing, communication and cultivation efforts.
-Depending on your marketing scope, you may want to create three or four personas that represent the ideal client from different audience segments you want to target.
+Depending on your marketing scope, especially if you are marketing yourself as a virtual advisor, you may want to create three or four personas that represent the ideal client from different audience segments you want to target.

 An Example of a Completed Client Persona:

 - President and founder of Founder Manufacturing which he founded 30 years ago